Zvezdowski/frontend-project-46/README.md

 ### Difference generator utility
-Generates the difference between two structures.
-Stylish, Plain and Json output formats avialable.
-Supports JSON and YAML input file extentions.
+Compares two JSON or YAML objects and shows the difference in stylish, plain or JSON format.

 ### How to install: